jdittrich/userNeedResearchBook/text/05_communicateResults.md

 Even if written reports demand focused reading, they should still be easy to understand and provide important information quickly.
 They should have an executive summary, and you can also summarize key points of their sections, much like in the chapters of this book.

 Reports allow you to detail your findings and provide background information for readers who want to delve deeply into the research and its methods.
 They are not the ideal medium for a quick overview.
-Your reports, no matter how extensive, will be build upon by their readers when they move beyond the immediate research results towards decisions and designs.
+Your reports, no matter how extensive, will be built upon by their readers when they move beyond the immediate research results towards decisions and designs.

 ### Beyond reporting research results

 For you, the research project usually ends with you documenting your research and presenting it to the team or other stakeholders.
 But the use of the research results has only just begun: If all goes well, team members and other colleagues will read use your posters, slidedecks and reports and share them with colleagues.
-They will also use the research to create documents slightly removed from research and more focussed on design or business decisions: Personas, empathy maps, scenarios, or story boards.
+They will also use the research to create documents slightly removed from research and more focused on design or business decisions: Personas, empathy maps, scenarios, or story boards.

 When your research reports are easy to understand and provide interesting information, product managers, designers, developers, and writers will use them to learn more about your participants and thereby creating products that match your user motivations, activities, and problems.